-15 See Community Development Block Grant Disaster Recovery (CDBG-DR) Policy Guidance for Grantees 2019 at https://files.hudexchange.info/resources/documents/CDBG-DR-Policy-Guide.pdf
+21 See Community Development Block Grant Disaster Recovery (CDBG-DR) Policy Guidance for Grantees 2019 at https://files.hudexchange.info/resources/documents/CDBG-DR-Policy-Guide.pdf

-All Program awards must have documentation that they follow NEPA and other environmental requirements.
-Therefore, all projects shall have an Environmental Review Record (ERR), as required by NEPA and related laws.
-The ERR for the projects shall set forth: the existence of negative impacts on a site; the means to mitigate negative impacts; alternatives to the project (if needed); and the rejection of the proposed activities if all other options fail and it becomes the most prudent action to take.
+Review Record (ERR), as required by NEPA and related laws.
+The ERR for all projects shall set forth: the existence of negative impacts on a site; the means to mitigate negative impacts; alternatives to the project (if needed); and the rejection of any proposed activities, if all other options fail and it becomes the most prudent action.

-Environmental reviews will be conducted concurrently with DOB reviews, when feasible.
-Environmental reviews must be completed prior to determining Program assistance to be offered to an eligible Business Applicant.
+Environmental reviews will be conducted concurrently with DOB analyses, when feasible.
+Environmental reviews must be completed prior offering SBF Program financial assistance to an eligible Business Applicant.